sanchez0408/tobacco-shop-business-analysis/README.md

 ## 👤 About

-Project designed with the aim of a career change into data analysis after my experience in management and administration
+Built as part of a career transition into data analytics, drawing on a background in management and operations

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/guillaume-sanchez-124839337)